liang-chen/AnChiPy/README.rst

 Usage
 =====

-Type your Chinese writings into a text file (in either Simplified or Traditional font), and use **AnChiPy** to generate the ancient-style-page (in image format).
+Type your Chinese writings into a text file (in either Simplified or Traditional font), and use **AnChiPy** to generate the ancient-style page (in image format).
 For instance,

 .. code-block:: bash